 There exist several empirical parameters that one can tune to produce good results efficiently.
-For example, the required number of sampled configurations might be different case by case.
+For example, the required number of sampled configurations for a good representation of the C-space might be different for different environments.
 The more configurations are sampled and connected, the more time needs to be spent on the graph search, and also the more likely two configurations can be successfully connected.
 In addition, since the planner is probabilistic in nature, there could exist cases where the planner fails to find a feasible path that actually exists.
 However, for the user interface application we consider in this paper, we use the planner only as navigation assistance.
 Occasional failures do not cause fatal effects on the user interface.
 In fact, most of the planning problem instances encountered in this application are not very difficult.
 We would usually prefer an early failure instead of a long-waiting success since it might cause undesirable congestion in navigation control.